Wolkabout/WolkConnect-Java/readme.md

 Example Usage
 -------------

-Create a device on WolkAbout IoT platform by importing template file simple-example-manifest.json located in examples/simple/ This template fits simple example and demonstrates the sending of a temperature sensor reading.
+Create a device on WolkAbout IoT platform by using the provided *Simple example* device type.
+This template fits the [Simple example](https://github.com/Wolkabout/WolkConnect-Java-/blob/master/src/main/java/examples/simple/Example.java) and demonstrates the sending of a temperature sensor reading.

-**Establishing mqtt connection with the platform:**
+**Establishing MQTT connection with the platform:**
 ```java
 final Wolk wolk = Wolk.builder()
     .mqtt()